kakobrekla/websocket-php/docs/Server.md

 // Stop server - When called, server will no longer listen to incoming messages but will not disconnect clients
 $server->stop();

+// Orderly shutdown server - Will initate close procedure on all connected clients and stop running when all are disconnected
+$server->shutdown();

 // Disconnect server - Server will immediately stop and disconnect all clients without normal close procedure
 $server->disconnect();
 ```